Tuesday 9 December 2014

 For this is also a book about mental illness.

 Robert M. Pirsig was a boy genius, whose IQ of 170 got him into university at the age of 15.
-Of course he didn't fit in; today, he'd be described as a savant with high-functioning autism.
+Of course he didn't fit in; today, he'd be diagnosed as a savant with high-functioning autism.
 Then, at the age of 20 he enlisted in the US Army, to serve in Korea (two years before the war broke out there).
 This exposed him to Eastern philosophy, an entirely new way of seeing the world.
-He studied in India, then went back to college in America, lectured, got married, had two sons - and a major mental breakdown that ended up with him receiving electroconvulsive shock therapy.
+He studied in India, then went back to college in America, lectured, got married, fathered two sons – and a major mental breakdown that ended up with him receiving electroconvulsive shock therapy.
 Part of his brain was destroyed.
 Was he 'cured'?
 We know little more about the human brain today than we did in the 1960s, but even that is far more that was known then.

 The book is set in 1968; Pirsig, his son Chris (then 11) and family friends, the Sutherlands, set off for a cross-country motorbike ride from Minnesota to Montana.
 From there, the Sutherlands return home, while Robert and Chris stay on in Montana with Pirsig's friends from college days; after a hike in the mountains, Robert and Chris ride off towards San Francisco.
 All the while, Pirsig is reliving his pre-breakdown life, referring to his past self in the third person as 'Phaedrus', and analysing the way American universities teach.